 If you know the size of the person you’re buying for, sweatshirts are a good option.

-Clutter Free Gifts for Men Will Get Used
+Clutter-Free Gift Ideas for Men That Will Get Used

 Still struggling to come up with a good gift idea?
-Think about what the man you’re buying for uses on a daily/weekly/monthly basis and buy it for him.
+Think about what the man you’re buying for uses daily/weekly/monthly and buy it for him.
 Practical gifts are as appreciated as out of the box ones.